redso/noq-php-sdk/README.md

 3. End user obtain a ticket and wait in the queue until the ticket turns into Serving state.
 4. End user is redirected back to your website, now with a valid ticket
 5. The SDK verify if the request contain a valid ticket and in Serving state.
 End user stay in the requested page.
-6. The end user browses to a new page and the SDK continue to check if the ticket is valid.
+6. The end user browses to a new page, and the SDK continue to check if the ticket is valid.

 ## How to integrate